-As reported in a previous blog post, the Atherton group has been awarded a Sandler International Research Grant to be resident in Patrick Spicer‘s lab at the University of New South Wales, Sydney, Australia.
+As reported in a previous blog post, the Atherton group has been awarded an International Research Grant to be resident in Patrick Spicer‘s lab at the University of New South Wales, Sydney, Australia.
 This post is about what we got up to in the second and last week of the residency.

 One thing that the residency has made possible is the sort of informal interactions with Patrick’s group—located on the opposite side of the world!—that we take for granted with our colleagues at Tufts.
 During one of our discussions, Patrick talked about some of his recent work showing that emulsions with elongated droplets are more effectively deposited on a surface, which is important for consumer products like shampoo but also potentially for drug delivery.